ElementPS/triPOS.PHP/README.md

 This repository demonstrates an integration to the triPOS product using PHP.
 The code was tested using PHP 5.3.28 installed with the Microsoft Web Platform Installer 5.0.
 This allowed for testing the integration via Microsoft's IIS webserver.
 After cloning the repository copy the triPOSPHP folder to your web root, then open a web browser and navigate to:  http://localhost/triPOSPHP/Application.php.

-This sample application demonstrates sending a Credit Sale transaction using both XML and JSON payloads.
+This sample application demonstrates sending a Credit Sale transaction using either XML and JSON payloads.

+The first screenshot below shows the initial page where you can select to use JSON (checked) or XML (unchecked), modify the laneId, and see the hard coded JSON request that will be sent to triPOS for further processing.

+The second screenshot is the result of pressing the 'Process triPOS Request' button on the initial page.
+Success/failure will be displayed along with the request sent to triPOS and the response received from triPOS.

 ![triPOS.PHP](https://github.com/ElementPS/triPOS.PHP/blob/master/screenshot1.PNG)